hds-sandbox/bulk_RNAseq_course/develop/02_experimental_planning.md

+---
+title: Experimental design considerations
+summary: This lesson explains several experimental design considerations before analysing bulk RNAseq data.
+date: 2023-01-17
+hide:
+  - navigation
+---

 # Experimental design considerations

+!!! note "Section Overview"

-Approximate time: 30 minutes
+    &#128368; **Time Estimation:** 30 minutes

-## Learning Objectives:
+    &#128172; **Learning Objectives:**

--   Describe the importance of replicates for RNA-seq differential expression experiments
+    1. Describe the importance of replicates for RNA-seq differential expression experiments.
--   Explain the relationship between the number of biological replicates, sequencing depth and the differentially expressed genes identified
+    2. Explain the relationship between the number of biological replicates, sequencing depth and the differentially expressed genes identified.
--   Demonstrate how to design an RNA-seq experiment that avoids confounding and batch effects
+    3. Demonstrate how to design an RNA-seq experiment that avoids confounding and batch effects.

-## Experimental planning considerations

 Understanding the steps in the experimental process of RNA extraction and preparation of RNA-Seq libraries is helpful for designing an RNA-Seq experiment, but there are special considerations that should be highlighted that can greatly affect the quality of a differential expression analysis.